(See also our Customs Fraud page)

 American Recovery and Reinvestment Act of 2009

 Construction of public buildings or buildings built with public funds must use American steel, iron and other products.
+FAR 25.003 lists these countries.
+The list is updated regularly.

 National Defense Authorization Act